nos3curity/MM-Website/about.md

 Cybersecurity Certifications, Competitions and Research

-**Associate Red Team Consultant at Google Cloud (Mandiant)**
+**Red Team Consultant at Google**

-I used to represent my university at security competitions as the captain of the CPTC team, and a member of the CCDC Linux team.
-Nowadays I hack for a living.
 Cybersecurity is a passion of mine and this blog exists for me to share it with others.

 ## Certifications

+- Offensive Security Experienced Professional (OSEP)
+- Offensive Security Certified Professional (OSCP)
 - Certified Red Team Operator (CRTO)
-- Offensive Security Certified Professional (OSCP)
 - ~~CompTIA Security+~~ (Expired)
 - ~~CompTIA Cybersecurity Analyst+~~ (Expired)